List of Full House and Fuller House characters: Steve Hale

-Steven "Steve" Hale (portrayed by Scott Weinger) is D.J.'s first steady boyfriend.
+Steve Hale (portrayed by Scott Weinger) is D.J.'s first steady boyfriend.
 In the season five episode "Sisters in Crime", Weinger first guest-stars as Steve Peters, who is D.J.'s date to a movie that she ends up taking Michelle and Stephanie to.
 Weinger returns to the series as a regular character in the season six premiere "Come Fly With Me", in which D.J. introduces him to her family as Steve Hale (establishing Weinger's previous role of "Steve Peters" to have been a separate character).
 Steve is two years older than D.J. and is a star member of the high school wrestling team.
 He is known for having a healthy appetite, and often eats at the Tanners' when he visits.

-In "A Very Tanner Christmas," Steve receives an acceptance letter to Daytona Beach University in Florida, which causes he and D.J. to briefly break up due to D.J.'s concern that she would miss him.
+In "A Very Tanner Christmas", Steve receives an acceptance letter to Daytona Beach University in Florida, which causes he and D.J. to briefly break up due to D.J.'s concern that she would miss him.
 But Steve decides to go to a local community college in order to improve his grades and continue his relationship with D.J.
-In the season six episode "Prom Night," both he and D.J. attend Steve's prom where he is elected prom king (and his ex-girlfriend—whose affections he rejects—is named prom queen).
-Steve and D.J. break up in the season seven episode "Love on the Rocks," after they realize that their relationship was not as passionate as it used to be, but they decide to remain friends.
+In the season six episode "Prom Night", both he and D.J. attend Steve's prom where he is elected prom king (and his ex-girlfriend—whose affections he rejects—is named prom queen).
+Steve and D.J. break up in the season seven episode "Love on the Rocks", after they realize that their relationship was not as passionate as it used to be, but they decide to remain friends.
 In the series finale, when D.J. needs a date for her senior prom, Kimmy surprises her and gets Steve to be her date.